The Sound of the Division Viol

 A hybrid between medieval plucked guitars and bowed rebecs, the instruments now called gambas (from the Italian viola da gamba) were almost all played in French style when I was a student - meek and subservient, col parte with harpsichord as accompaniment for solo instruments.
 There was a German tradition based on equal consorts, with large basses and wider fingerboards, apparently played more powerfully and at a lower pitch.
 But, over on the island of England, another tradition flowered for a while, which they called the division viol.

 There is an oft told story about a king of France meeting with a king of England: the English king called for his broadsword and smashed through a great iron bar with one blow.
 The French king responded by dropping a feather on his sword which was sliced in two by the keen edge.
 Their viols appear to have been just about as different.
 The English instrument was for battle in a culture where brute strength was admired.
 The local player and a visitor would meet in a great hall, take a theme chosen by the local, then seek to outdo each other with raw speed and power.
-Division meant time division - the objective was to play 2, 3, 4, 6, 8 ... acceptable notes for each note of the original theme.
+Division meant time division - the objective was to play 2, 3, 4, 6, 8 ...
+(11?) acceptable notes for each note of the original theme.
 Musical elegance it was not!

 Then, there are the descriptions of the English volume.
 One manuscript I found described a typical battle between the local and a visitor.
 Once the local had retired from the field, the visitor let loose his full skill, and the sound of his single instrument was described as being audible in the kitchen.
-The foundations of the house mentioned in that manuscript were still visible when I was a student.
+The foundations of the house mentioned in that manuscript were still visible when I was a postgrad student at Cambridge.
 The main hall was essentially a great stone cube, over 10 m to the side, and would have been full of noisy diners and scurrying servants.
 From one side, a hallway led under a balcony past a courtyard a full 20 m to a kitchen almost the area of the great hall.
 There were three huge hearths there, that would have had roaring fires cooking things like an entire ox on a spit, tended by chefs shouting orders to underlings.
 Standing by one of those kitchen hearths, I knew that no gamba I had ever heard could carry anywhere near so far.

 What a challenge - to recreate such a sound!
 Well, in Cambridge, I found a young viola maker, trained at the world renowned Mittenwald school, who gave guitar-making classes at a local technical school.
 Juliet Beamont listened to this kid from the colonies who claimed that some stones had spoken to him, and agreed to help.
 So, after combing through everything I could find in the University libraries, I measured the curve of my 18th century Widhalm German violin for a top - steep and powerful.
 The depth (deep) and size (small) of the body came from drawings of the time, and from photos of a particularly beautiful division-sized viol at the Eszterháza, the bridge shape from drawings of the time.
 The pegbox head came from an Incan mug in the British Museum, and a two-teardrop shape from my eye (but very close to traditional shape).
-And the top is of two book-matched wedges, made as arched as the wood permitted.

 Well, I fell in love with the harpsichord and never did develop the skill to play gamba properly.
 But, the wood-judging skills I learned and the tools I collected started my son Michael on his path a generation later - he's now an internationally respected maker of guitars.